-The 35th edition of the Romaeuropa Festival in complete safety
+The 35th edition of the Romaeuropa Festival only available online

 This year, the jam-packed line-up of the 35th edition of the Romaeuropa Festival is set to delight, inspire and entertain all ages from September 18th until November 15th, in full compliance with the anti-covid measures.
 A dazzling array of theatre, dance, circus, art, technology and music will be showcased at 14 different venues throughout the city.